Conformal-in-the-Loop for Learning with Imbalanced Noisy Data: Results and Discussion

 \subsection{Example Weighting}

-This section presents an analysis of the weighting generated by our method on the imbalanced CIFAR-10 dataset and the CityScapes dataset.
-The primary objective is to demonstrate the method's effectiveness in addressing dataset imbalances by emphasizing challenging examples.

-In classification tasks, Fig.~\ref{fig:weight_range} illustrates the variation in mean weight between the highest- and lowest-weighted classes across different training steps.
+For the classification task, Fig.~\ref{fig:weight_range} illustrates the variation in mean weight between the highest- and lowest-weighted classes across different training steps.
 Notably, weighting is highest during the early training epochs and decreases as training progresses, reflecting the model's evolving uncertainty, as shown in Fig.~\ref{fig:uncertainty}.
 In the absence of noise, the model successfully reduces uncertainty to zero; however, this complete reduction is unattainable in the presence of noise.
 Similarly, noise inhibits the method's ability to diminish the weighting effect to zero.

 Fig.~\ref{fig:classification_mean_weights} illustrates the breakdown of weighting for CIFAR-10 by class throughout the training epochs.
 In Epoch 1, the network demonstrates a lack of learning about the dataset, assigning roughly equal weights to all classes.
 By Epoch 2, the model begins to produce lower weights for the ship and truck classes.
 Between Epochs 10 and 20, the method identifies the downsampled class of airplane as having a high level of uncertainty, thus assigning it a higher weight.
 In contrast, the other downsampled class, automobile, is not weighted as heavily, likely due to its shared features with other classes, allowing it to maintain good performance despite downsampling.
 Notably, the cat and dog classes receive the highest weights, likely due to their similarity and difficulty in distinction.
 As training progresses, the weighting for airplane, cat, and dog declines, reflecting the network's increasing certainty in its predictions, culminating in small weight adjustments by Epoch 40.
 By Epoch 100, the model shows negligible differences in class weighting.